microbiomedata/nmdc-schema/src/docs/v10-vs-v11-retrospective.md

 ![Configuration.png](../images/Configuration.png)

-Solution-centric modelling for laboratory processes was also replaced with substance-centric modelling
+Solution-centric modelling for laboratory processes was also replaced with substance-centric modelling.

 ### Removed: